canonical/sqlair/README.md

 stmt, err := sqlair.Prepare(q, Person{}, Address{}, Manager{})
 ```

 These structs are only used for their type information.
 Nothing else.
-It is an unfortate limiation of generics in Go that we cannot pass a variadic list of types and, therefore, require instances of the objects themsevles.
+It is an unfortunate limitation of generics in Go that we cannot pass a variadic list of types and, therefore, require instances of the objects themselves.

 Prepare uses the `reflect` library to gather information about the types and their struct tags.
-This information is used to fill in the correct columns to fetch in place of `&Person.*`, to check that there is a field in `Address` with a corrosponding tag `db:"id"` and a field in `Manager` with a corrosponding tag `db:"name"`.
+This information is used to fill in the correct columns to fetch in place of `&Person.*`, to check that there is a field in `Address` with a corresponding tag `db:"id"` and a field in `Manager` with a corresponding tag `db:"name"`.

 There is also a function `sqlair.MustPrepare` which is the same in all respects but will panic on error.
 ## Query
-A SQLair `Query` object captures all the opterations assosiated with running SQL on a database/transaction.
+A SQLair `Query` object captures all the operations associated with running SQL on a database/transaction.
 It should be created when the query is ready to be run on the database/transaction.

 A new `Query` object can be created on a database or transaction with:
 ```Go